mb0/show/REC.md

      recording quality.
 I want some noise reduction plugin and some filter path.
 I want the sound especially the resonances to be more open, the taps and kicks should be cleaner.
 I should probably wait to meet my best friend, who does that professionally.
+   * Reviewing the video recordings, I noticed the smart phone has a better de-noise pass and that the camera stabilization seems to follow my body movement and crop the view area for headroom.
+   * Total audio dubbed with video recordings today: 2:35:25; second takes: 1 :D

 TODO
 ----